SandeepKumarThakur1/JavaScript/README.md

 | Hoisting         | Hoisted, but uninitialized (undefined by default) | Hoisted, but in Temporal Dead Zone | Hoisted, but in Temporal Dead Zone |
 | Usage Preference | Older style, avoid in modern code | Use for variables that change       | Use for constants that don't change |

+**Summary**:
+- Use `let` for variables that need to be reassigned.
+- Use `const` for constants or values that won't change.
+- Avoid using `var`, as it's outdated and less predictable due to its function-scoping.

 # JavaScript and Classes
 - JavaScript me classes ek tarah ka blueprint ya template hoti hain jo objects banane ke liye use hoti hain.
 Agar aapko ek hi type ke objects bar-bar banane hain, toh classes kaafi helpful hoti hain.
 Yeh JavaScript ke ES6 version se introduce hui thi.
 Classes ka syntax simple aur readable hota hai, jo traditional prototype-based inheritance se zyada organized hai.